observIQ/bindplane-agent/config/google_cloud_exporter/bigip/README.md

-# Big IP F5 with Google Cloud
+# Big IP with Google Cloud

-The bigip Receiver can be used to metrics to Google Cloud Monitoring.
+The bigip Receiver can be used to send metrics to Google Cloud Monitoring.

 ## Prerequisites